bs2kbs2k/smlinux/README.md

 Note smlinux automatically stores one previous build by adding the suffix .old to its foldername (and restores it if your update fails to build.

 ## **How to I configure options like controllers, camera, rumble, etc?**
-*only applies to sm64pc/sm64ex fork*
+*dont not apply to sm64-port repository*

 Pause then press R with controller or R_Shift with keyboard.
 For the controller settings, it is recommended to keep the first column for keyboard controls and using the middle for controller.
 Use the third column if you want additional keys/buttons assigned to the same function, or for mouse buttons.
 Be sure to map something to L for use with the camera or cheats.
 I personally enable mouse control for camera and turn up my aggression and pan up to 100.